-Here’s what’s important to know: Both or all parties are legal owners of the joint account, and thereby, own the money.
-It doesn’t matter who decides to open the account, each individual is able to deposit and withdraw money into and from it.
+Here’s what’s important to know: Both or all parties are legal owners of the joint bank account, and therefore, own the money.
+It doesn’t matter who first decided to open the account, each individual is able to deposit and withdraw money into and from it.

 Important: This means that one account holder can withdraw all of the money in the account without the consent of the other.

 It doesn’t matter who the larger contributor is, you both have equal access to the funds within the account.
 So even if Jane is constantly funding the account, but Joe is constantly withdrawing money, they have equal access to the money in the account.

 You’re in it together.
 That means if one account holder overdrafts the account, commits fraud, or commits other negative financial actions, all the holders are on the hook and are financially or even possibly criminally liable.

 This is why it’s so important to trust the person that you’re opening the account with.
 Before opening the account, make sure you know the rules going in and are confident that your co-account holders are financially responsible enough to commit to sharing a bank account with.

 Of course, there’s no rule that you have to go all-in with your finances with another person.
 You can absolutely keep your own individual account and contribute to your joint bank account as you see fit.
 There are lots of ways to automate money into your joint bank account so that there’s always money there when you need it, like for your rent or mortgage.

 Some banks will allow funds to be transferred from a joint bank account into an individual account if both accounts are owned by the same bank.
 If you want to understand all the ways your money can flow back and forth from your joint bank account and individual accounts, it’s best to check with your bank and see what it allows you to do.